CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

    cumulus@switch:$ net commit
    ```

-3. Configure the MSDP mesh group for all active RPs.
-The following example uses 3 RPs:
+3. Configure the MSDP mesh group for all active RPs (the following example uses 3 RPs):

    The mesh group must include all RPs in the domain as members, with a unique address as the source.
 This configuration results in MSDP peerings between all RPs.